 Manage public image and communication, orchestrating a seamless transition to the new brand identity.

-Now that you’ve assembled a team, it’s time to begin the research phase.
-This process resembles how to brand a new company, with the added dimension of factoring in your existing branding’s role in shaping the future direction of the rebranding process.
-And this is where our research begins.
+Now that youโve assembled a team, itโs time to begin the research phase for your brand refresh checklist.
+This process resembles branding a new company, with the added dimension of factoring in your existing brandingโs role in shaping the future direction of the rebranding process.
+And this is where our research begins.ย

-Nearly every company carries some brand equity, some worthy of carrying over into the rebrand.
-The research process includes reviewing all brand collateral, marketing materials, customer conversations, and social listening to understand how consumers see fully, feel, and what they believe about the brand.
+Nearly every company structure carries some brand equity, some worth carrying over into the checklist for rebranding.
+The research process includes reviewing all brand collateral, marketing materials, customer conversations, and social listening to understand how consumers fully see and feel the brand and what they believe about it.
 Brand research also includes surveys or consumer panels created to understand the brand’s current visual identity and voice.

-One of the biggest mistakes a brand makes when rebranding is not performing competitor research.
+One of the biggest mistakes a brand makes during its brand rollout checklist is not performing competitor research.
 Through competitor analysis, you can find gaps permitting distinct brand positioning that can penetrate a particular category.
 In a competitor audit, you will employ some of the same tactics as brand research, perform retail audits, and acquire existing market research on the competition nearest to your products.

-Understanding the most recent trends guides you in what messages to bring forward and how to articulate them in a way that resonates with existing customers and new audiences you hope to target.
+Understanding the most recent trends guides you in deciding what messages to present when putting together your rebrand checklist and how to articulate them in a way that resonates with existing customers and new audiences you hope to target.
 With trend research, we want to understand how best to integrate one or more into your particular category for maximum impact on purchase intent.

 Each sales and marketing channel will have a unique design, layout, and competitive set.
 Channel research identifies ways to rebrand yourself with distinct visual appeal to target audiences frequenting these platforms or environments.
 For example, a nutritional supplement company selling in Costco may need to rebrand differently than one in Walgreens.
 While your branding cannot align with every channel’s best interest, it’s best to consider your most important channel partners in your rebranding strategy.

-With a complete understanding of the brand, competitors, and channels, it’s time to decide how intensive the rebranding process will be.
-In this situation, we have two main options and a misunderstood third, a component of rebranding.
+With a complete understanding of the brand, competitors, and channels, itโs time to decide how intensive the rebranding process will be.
+In this situation, we have two main options; a third is a misunderstood component of rebranding.ย

 The first choice is the Partial Rebrand, a strategic option that allows preserving certain brand elements while infusing fresh elements to revitalize the overall identity.

 The second is the Full Rebrand.
-Every facet of the brand is overhauled on this transformative path, from visual elements to core messaging, crafting an entirely new and invigorated identity that resonates with the target audience.
+On this transformative path, every facet of theย brand is overhauled, from visual elements to core messaging, crafting an entirely new and invigorated identity that resonates with the target audience.

 Rebrand vs. Brand Refresh

 When researching the types of rebrands, you may come across the term brand refresh.
-The term is a more subtle approach to redesigning a brand but isn’t enough to qualify as a partial rebrand.
-A refresh alone doesn’t change brand positioning or how to approach the target audience.
+This term refers to a more subtle approach to redesigning a brand, but it isnโt enough to qualify as a partial rebrand.
+A brand refresh alone doesnโt change brand positioning or how to approach the target audience.

-With all of the preliminary steps behind us, it’s time for the fun part: creating a set of potential rebranding strategies.
-With an understanding of the target audience’s interests and current brand perception, we can let our creative juices flow for copywriting and design.
+With all of the preliminary steps behind us, itโs time for the fun part: creating a set of potential rebranding strategies.
+Once we understand the target audienceโs interests and current brand perception, we can let our creative juices flow for copywriting and design.ย

 Brand Messaging

-Every rebrand strategy will lead with messaging where you articulate the essence of your brand’s evolution.
-The brand story comes to the forefront through your messaging strategy, narrating the journey from your origins to your present aspirations.
-The goal is to create a cohesive narrative you articulate through everything from packaging to website design.
+Every rebrand strategy will lead to messaging that articulates the essence of your brandโs evolution.
+Your messaging strategy brings the brand story to the forefront, narrating the journey from your origins to your present aspirations.
+The goal is to create a cohesive narrative you articulate through everything from packaging to website design.ย

 Visual Identity